pivotal-cf/docs-riakcs/index.html.md

 ## <a id="upgrading"></a>Upgrading to the Latest Version ##

-Consider the following compatibility information before upgrading Riak CS for Pivotal Cloud Foundry.
+Consider the following compatibility information before upgrading Riak CS for Pivotal Cloud Foundry&reg;.

 <p class="note"><strong>Note</strong>: Before you upgrade to Ops Manager 1.4.x or 1.5.x, you must first upgrade Riak CS for PCF to any version of 1.3.
 This allows Riak CS for PCF upgrades after you install OpsManager 1.4.x.</p>